jimbateson/jamesbateson.co.uk/src/resume.md

 ---
 title: James Bateson Résumé
 layout: layouts/resume.njk
-metaTitle: James Bateson | Résumé
+metaTitle: James Bateson | CV
-metaDesc: The résumé of James Bateson.
+metaDesc: The CV of James Bateson.
 A UI Developer and Accessibility Specialist from Manchester.
 socialImage: /images/social-share-default.jpg
 bannerSummary: A passionate UI Developer and Accessibility Specialist.
 I'm empathetic, hard-working, reliable and keen to learn.
 I care about the craft,